 Jackson Pollock and a group of Surrealist artists collaborated to create conceptual combinations in words that would inspire random creative ideas for art.
 Artists in a group would take turns, each contributing any word that occurred to them in a "sentence" without seeing what the others had written.
 The resulting sentence eventually became a combination of concepts that they would study and interpret, hoping to get a novel insight or a glimpse of some deeper meaning.
 The technique is named "The Exquisite Corpse" after a sentence which happened to contain those words.

 Another group of artists who call themselves futurists create collaborative art.
 They collaborate on a work with each artist working on it separately at different times.
 When the picture is finished, they cannot tell who painted what.
 The result is usually a remarkable product that reflects several different points of view, combined into something different over time.
 Collaboration over time creates a different dimension and different understanding of a subject in art.

 Q: Edison's Idea File is an interesting and practical way of tracking inspirations and ideas.
-Could you talk about ways artists and writers can create an Idea File at home or in the studio, to track ideas that might otherwise get lost?
+Talk about ways artists and writers can create an Idea File to track ideas that might otherwise get lost.

 A: Leonardo da Vinci was Thomas Edison's spiritual mentor.
 Edison's notebooks illustrate the strength of their spiritual kinship.
 Following da Vinci's example, Edison relentlessly recorded and illustrated every step of his voyage to discovery in 3,500 notebooks that were discovered after his death in 1931.
 His strategy of keeping a written record of his work was a significant key to his genius.
 His notebooks got him into the following habits: